 Submitted & Working Papers

-- Green Asset Pricing, with G Benmir (LSE) & I Jaccard (ECB Research).
+- Green Asset Pricing , with G. Benmir & I. Jaccard.

 2021 European Finance Association Best Paper in Responsible Finance.